LiDARTag: A Real-Time Fiducial Tag System for Point Clouds: Tag Design and Characteristics

-As mentioned in Sec. \ref{sec:lidarVScamera}, a return from a LiDAR consists of an $(x,y,z)$ measurement and an intensity value.
-It is proposed here to exploit the relative accuracy of a LiDAR's distance measurement to determine edge points when seeking to isolate a LiDARTag in a 3D point cloud.
-It is further proposed to use \emph{intensity} to isolate and decode a tag's payload.
+As mentioned in Sec. \ref{sec:lidarVScamera}, a return from a typical LiDAR consists of an $(x,y,z)$ measurement, an intensity value $i$, and a beam number (often called ring number, $r$).
+In this paper, we propose exploiting the relative accuracy of a LiDAR's distance measurement to determine ``features'' when seeking to isolate a LiDARTag in a 3D point cloud (see Sec.~\ref{sec:Detection}) and associating the isolated \lidart points with a continuous function to decode the marker's payload (see Sec.~\ref{sec:Decoding}).

-With these choices, a LiDARTag is assumed to consist of a planar fiducial marker rigidly attached to a freestanding 3D object as shown in Fig.~\ref{fig:3dtag}.
-In particular, in this paper, the fiducial marker cannot be attached to a wall.
-The fiducial marker is assumed to consist of a clearly delineated black and white boundary surrounding a payload consisting of a black and white pattern.
-The intensity difference of the LiDAR returns for the black and white boundary will be used in secondary edge detection, as described later in Sec.~\ref{sec:validation}.